 At present, this section does not show any apps.
 However, in the future release, we are expecting that Microsoft will develop this section fully.

-Windows 10 is becoming quite transparent about how things works and App Diagnostics is a good example.
+Windows 10 is becoming quite transparent about how things work and App Diagnostics is a good example.
 The steps to Disable or Enable App Diagnostics in Windows 10 is very much simple.
-However, it still needs a development and we expect it in the next built.
+However, it still needs development and we expect it in the next built.
 If you know more about App Diagnostics, please write to us using the comments form.

 RECOMMENDED: Click here to fix Windows errors